What is AMP

 Benefits

-- Faster loading times: AMP pages typically load significantly faster than regular web pages on mobile devices, leading to a better user experience.
+- Faster loading times: AMP pages usually load much faster than regular web pages on mobile devices.
+This leads to a better user experience.

 - Improved SEO: Google prioritizes AMP pages in search results on mobile devices, potentially leading to increased traffic.

-- Wider reach: AMP pages can be easily shared across platforms like Google Search, Twitter, and Pinterest, reaching a broader audience.
+- Wider reach: AMP pages can be shared easily on platforms like Google Search, Twitter, and Pinterest.
+This helps reach a larger audience.

 Drawbacks

-- Limited functionality: Due to its restrictions, AMP pages may not be suitable for all websites, especially those requiring complex features or interactivity.
+- Limited functionality: AMP pages have restrictions.
+They may not work well for all websites, especially those needing complex features or interactivity.

 - Development effort: Creating and maintaining AMP versions of web pages requires additional development work.